David Montgomery Player Prop Bets for NFL Week 12 | Chicago vs. Detroit 11/25/2021

 Season Stats

-- Montgomery has carried the ball 96 times for a team-high 430 yards (43.0 per game), with three touchdowns.
+- The team's top rusher, Montgomery, has carried the ball 96 times for 430 yards (43.0 per game), with three touchdowns.

-- And he has tacked on nine catches for 75 yards (7.5 per game).
+- He also averages 7.5 receiving yards per game, grabbing nine passes for 75 yards.

-- The Bears, who rank 29th in the NFL in points scored, have attempted a pass 48.7% of the time while opting for the ground attack 51.3% of the time.
+- The Bears, who rank 29th in the NFL in points scored, have dropped back to pass 48.7% of the time while opting for the ground attack 51.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Montgomery's matchup with the Lions.